 For nearly half a century, Cole Field House hosted historic matchups and national championships that celebrated the best of sports.
 Now, a revitalized and expanded facility will build on that legacy.
 The new Cole will be a real-world living laboratory of sport science where innovators, doctors, athletes and trainers converge to study and treat sports injuries of all kinds.

-Brendan Iribe Center for Computer Science and Innovation
+Brendan Iribe Center for Computer Science and Engineering

 The Iribe Center will boldly proclaim Maryland’s commitment to leadership in technology.

 Launched by the largest single gift in the university’s history—from the co-founder of virtual reality firm Oculus VR—the 215,600-square-foot building will feature inviting classrooms with flexible spaces that promote interactive and collaborative learning.
 Makerspaces and specialized labs allow students and faculty to innovate in artificial intelligence, human-computer interaction and wearable technologies.
 The Iribe Center is advancing UMD’s expertise in augmented and virtual reality, fields of extraordinary promise and potential for doctors, educators, defense personnel and others.